aerugo/bbu/README.md

 # Codes as worlds

+We are currently experimenting with different ways to experience the Babel unvierse.
 Our first exploration will be to focus on codes and their cooccurring codes, as well as the annotations that refer to those codes.
 We want to design an experience where one can "travel" between codes, exploring the "cooccurrence space" of one code at a time.

 We want the person experiencing this view of BBU to see a central focus code in the middle of a "universe" where the other codes that it cooccurs with (filtered to some degree) are shown around it.
 It should be possible to tell from looking at a code if it has relatively many or few uses, as well as if it co-occurs with relatively many or few other codes at the degree of cooccurrence one is using.